 Anthony Tuggle, Tennessee State University

-Anthony Tuggle began work for the Rutherford County Extension Service in 1995 working as a 4-H/Agricultural agent with 50/50% responsibility.
+Anthony Tuggle began work for the Rutherford County Extension Service in 1995 working as a 4-H/Agricultural Agent.
 Anthony came to Tennessee Extension after graduating from Alcorn State University with a BS in Agriculture Economics and a MS in Animal Science.
-He has worked for TSU Extension for 22 years.
-He has served as County Extension Director for 10 years becoming the first TSU pay rolled employee hired to oversee both UT and TSU programs as county director.
+He has worked for UT/TSU Extension for 27 years.
+He has served as County Extension Director for 13 years becoming the first TSU paid employee hired to oversee both UT and TSU programs as county director.
 As County Director, he is responsible for the day to day operations of the office.
-Anthony grew up in Coffeeville, MS (Yalobusha County) where he was involved in FFA and Sports.

 Jason Henderson, Purdue University, ECOP Representative